 Unit | Parasite Chemotherapy

-The Parasite Chemotherapy Unit (PCU) is a drug discovery centre for protozoan parasites.
+The Parasite Chemotherapy unit is a drug discovery centre for protozoan parasites.
 We have over 20 years of experience in assay development and drug efficacy testing for the causative agents of malaria (Plasmodium spp.), African sleeping sickness (Trypanosoma brucei), Chagas disease (T. cruzi), leishmaniasis (Leishmania spp.) and diarrhoea (Entamoeba and Giardia).
 Primary and secondary in vitro assays are combined with mouse models of disease (for African trypanosomes and malaria) and molecular approaches to drug action and resistance.
-The PCU works closely with product development partnerships such as the Medicines for Malaria Venture (MMV), DNDi or GALVmed, with academic partners around the world and with pharmaceutical companies.
-The PCU has been instrumental in the development of several clinical candidates, including fexinidazole for human African trypanosomiasis (HAT) and artefenomel for malaria.
+We work closely with product development partnerships such as the Medicines for Malaria Venture (MMV), DNDi or GALVmed, with academic partners around the world and with pharmaceutical companies.
+The unit has been instrumental in the development of several clinical candidates, including fexinidazole for human African trypanosomiasis (HAT) and artefenomel for malaria.

 Drug Discovery